jhipster/jhipster-guides/guides/02_continuous_integration.md

 2. Go to your [repository list](https://travis-ci.org/account/repositories)

-3. Activate Travis CI for BugTracker repository
+3. Activate Travis CI for BugTrackerJHipster repository

 Travis CI is now installed on BugTracker repository, you can try to commit and push a change.
 You will see [Travis](https://travis-ci.org/) running the tests.